ADG248/cs2cfg/README.md

 **Counter-Strike 2 Configuration File (autoexec)**<br/>
 This is a base template autoexec.cfg file for an easier setup from scratch.<br/>
 Set the values for the commands you want to use.
 Most are just 0 and 1, some others like sensitivity, need a specific value.<br/>
 Be aware that some values are already set for viewmodel, radar, audio, telemetry, and more.
-If you don’t want your settings to change, remove the values for these first.<br/>
+If you don’t want your settings to change, remove these first.<br/>

 [![Download .zip](https://img.shields.io/badge/Download-.zip-blue)](https://github.com/ADG248/cs2cfg/archive/refs/heads/main.zip)